WinterAxis/ESV-MD-Bible/The_Bible_esv/40_Matthew/Matt_20.md

 They said to him, "Lord, let our eyes be opened."

 ###### 34
-And Jesus in pity touched their eyes, and immediately they recovered their sight and followed him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Jesus in pity touched their eyes, and immediately they recovered their sight and followed him.

 ***